 • antioxidants – Emoxipin, Bilobil.

-To prevent memory impairment, it is necessary to minimize factors that damage brain tissue - smoking, drinking alcohol, eating fatty foods of animal origin, low or high blood pressure, increased blood sugar and cholesterol.
-You can train memorization by solving crossword puzzles, reading, listening to audio books, playing chess.
+To prevent memory impairment, it is necessary to minimize factors that damage brain tissue - smoking, drinking alcohol, eating fatty animal products, low or high blood pressure, increased blood sugar and cholesterol.
+You can train your memorization by solving crossword puzzles, reading, listening to audio books, or playing chess.

 Less common effects of general anesthesia are:

-• increased secretion of bronchial mucus, spasm of the bronchi and larynx, impaired ventilation of the lungs, depression or increased respiration, up to its termination, pneumonia, respiratory failure, shortness of breath, cough;
+• increased secretion of bronchial mucus, spasm of the bronchi and larynx, impaired ventilation of the lungs, depression or increased breathing until it stops, pneumonia, respiratory failure, shortness of breath, cough;

 Pneumonia postoperative